TUWien/Read/README.md

 # Read
-Contains main cmake of the ReadFramework to build to complete system
+Contains main cmake to build to complete READ system (nomacs, ReadFramework, and ReadModules).
+The READ project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 674943.

 note: to use this repository you need a github user and a publickey has to be uplodated to github (submodules of git are referenced via the ssh git@github.com url)